ISF Urban Assault Training

-Peshmerga soldiers practice urban assault training at Bneslawa, Iraq, Jan.
-10, 2017.
-The training was conducted as part of the overall Combined Joint Task Force - Operation Inherent Resolve's building partner capacity mission.
-CJTF-OIR is the global Coalition to defeat ISIL in Iraq and Syria.
-(U.S. Army video by Spc.
-Ian Ryan)
+An Iraqi security forces officer gives his soldiers a class of instruction before beginning training at Camp Taji, Iraq, Jan.
+22, 2017.
+ISF practice clearing buildings that may contain enemy combatants during their urban assault portion of an eight-week training course taught by Coalition forces in support of Combined Joint Task Force – Operation Inherent Resolve, the global Coalition to defeat ISIL in Iraq and Syria.
+(U.S. Army photo by Spc.
+Christopher Brecht)

 |Date Taken: